 no amendment may be made earlier than two years after the date on which the Trust is recognised by Te Ohu Kai Moana Trustee Limited as the Mandated Iwi Organisation for Ngāti Apa ki te Rā Tō which relates to a matter provided for, by or under the Act, unless the amendment is required as a consequence of a rule made or amended under section 25 of the Act;

-an amendment may only be promoted if a resolution that the amendment is a resolution for the collective benefit of all Beneficiaries of Ngāti Apa ki te Rā Tō is put and passed at a General Meeting in accordance with clause 7.3(k);
+an amendment may only be promoted if a resolution that the amendment is a resolution for the collective benefit of all Beneficiaries of Ngāti Apa ki te Rā Tō is put and passed at a General Meeting in accordance with clause 7.3(j);

 notwithstanding the terms of this Deed, no amendment to this Deed shall be made, and if purported to be made shall be of no legal effect, if the consequence of that amendment is to prejudice in a material manner the Trust's entitlement to charitable status under the law of New Zealand, or its entitlement to an income tax exemption under the Income Tax Act 1994 in respect of income derived by it.
 Prior to any resolution to amend this Deed being placed before Beneficiaries of the Ngāti Apa ki te Rā Tō competent advice shall be obtained by the Trustees confirming that the proposed amendments will not jeopardise the charitable status of the Trust or its entitlement to an income tax exemption on income derived by it.